-Minutes posted have been approved by the membership.
-Minutes pending approval will be posted once approved.
+Minutes posted have been approved by the membership unless otherwise noted.

-The reports posted here is for informational purposes only.
+The reports posted here are for informational purposes only.
 If you have any questions, please contact FPHC at firstname.lastname@example.org.

 All club members acknowledge and agree to conduct themselves in accordance with the terms and conditions of membership, bylaws, and behave with mutual respect and in a way that does not endanger others or bring the club into disrepute.
 Not complying with this may result in termination of membership, without a refund of club dues.
 The FPHC EC will be responsible for all final decisions on membership terminations.
 Any matters of concern should be directed to the Board of Directors via email to email@example.com or can be mailed to FPHC PO Box 531, Floral City, FL 34436.
 All decisions made by the Officers and Board of Directions shall be deemed final.
 Members who pursue disputes following a decision by the Board of Directors or Officers shall be responsible for any and all attorney’s fees and costs incurred as a result of such action.

 The Florida Paint Horse Club may use photographs of you with or without your name for publicity, advertising or website content relating to the club’s activities.
 If you do not wish for this to happen, please contact the club via email at firstname.lastname@example.org.

 The Florida Paint Horse Club may not release members’ contact information to club members or third parties without explicit written permission of the member.
 Only membership contact requests relating directly to club business will be forwarded directly to the member.
 Requests not directly related to club business will not be addressed by the Florida Paint Horse Club.